SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Papers/P083-Development-of-Design-Procedures-for-the-Synthesis-of-Design-Solutions-for-Data-Management-Design.md

-# P083 - Development of Design Procedures for the Synthesis of Design Solutions for Data Management Design
+#CompletarCita

 Referencia del archivo original: `(Ju.
-V. Donetskaya) Development of Design Procedures for the Synthesis of Design Solutions for Data Management Design.pdf`
+V. Donetskaya) Development of Design Procedures for the Synthesis of Design Solutions for Data Management Design.pdf` [[(Ju.
+V. Donetskaya) Development of Design Procedures for the Synthesis of Design Solutions for Data Management Design.pdf]]